qb0C80aE/clay/README.md

 ## Import and export the design

-You can import and export the models you created through `design` resource.
+You can import and export the models you created through ``designs`` resource.
-Clay is designed as a standalone modeling tool, and the created design should be stored as human-readable text files in versioning repositories like git to make it easier to realize infrastructure-as-code.
+Clay is designed as a standalone modeling tool, and the created design should be stored as human-readable text files in versioning repositories like git to make it easier to realize Infrastructure-as-Code.

 ```
 $ # Export the design